vamsee33/ipam-test/docs/deployment/README.md

 Connect-AzAccount -UseDeviceAuthentication
 ```

-> **NOTE:** If you're connecting to an Azure Cloud besides Azure Public (such as Gov, China, etc.), you may need to specify the `-Environment` flag as described [here](https://learn.microsoft.com/powershell/azure/authenticate-azureps#sign-in-to-another-cloud) when using `Connect-AzAccount`
+> **NOTE:** If you're connecting to an Azure Cloud besides Azure Public (such as Gov, China, etc.), you may need to specify the `-Environment` flag as described in the [Authentication Methods](https://learn.microsoft.com/powershell/azure/authenticate-azureps#sign-in-to-another-cloud) documentation when using `Connect-AzAccount`

 ### Set the Active Subscription for Azure PowerShell